David Bowie: Awards and achievements

-In the BBC's 2002 poll of the 100 Greatest Britons, Bowie was ranked 29.
-In 2004, Rolling Stone magazine ranked him 39th on their list of the 100 Greatest Artists of All Time.
+In the BBC's 2002 poll of the 100 Greatest Britons, Bowie was 29th.
+In 2004, he was 39th on the Rolling Stone's 100 Greatest Artists of All Time.
 Bowie was inducted into the Rock and Roll Hall of Fame in 1996, the Songwriters Hall of Fame in 2005, and the Science Fiction and Fantasy Hall of Fame in 2013.
 A poll by BBC History in 2013 named Bowie the best-dressed Briton in history.
 Days after Bowie's death, Rolling Stone contributor Rob Sheffield proclaimed him "the greatest rock star ever".
 The magazine also listed him as the 39th greatest songwriter of all time.
 In 2022, Sky Arts ranked him the most influential artist in Britain of the last 50 years.
 He ranked 32nd on the 2023 Rolling Stone list of the 200 Greatest Singers of All Time.